andrewstreater/gacha-village/API_DOCS.md

 ### Get all Trades of Current User

-Returns all the trades of the current user (as offerer or receipient).
+Returns all the trades of the current user (as offerer or recipient).

 * Require Authentication: true
 * Require proper authorization: Trade must belong to the current user (as offerer or receipient)